-This site is comprised of the last 28 acres of the plantation of Charles Pinckney, a drafter and signer of the U.S. Constitution.
-You can tour an 1820s coastal cottage, constructed after Pinckney's death.
-It features interpretive exhibits about the man, the Constitution, and slave life.
-A nature trail includes the archaeological foundations of three slave houses.
+This site includes the last 28 acres of the plantation owned by Charles Pinckney, a drafter and signer of the U.S. Constitution.
+You can tour an 1820s coastal cottage, constructed after Pinckney's death, that features interpretive exhibits about the man, the Constitution, and slave life.
+A nature trail leads to the archaeological foundations of three slave houses.

 May 7, 2003

 I thought that this was a fun and exciting historic site to visit.
 It is really educational.
 It teaches you about the Afican-American lives back then.
 If you are ever in Charleston SouthCarolina you should really stop in to the Charles Pinckney National Historic Site...